99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   YAML file the "Transform" section in the document represent  it is a Serverless Application Model (SAM) template
 - Instrinct functions (the most important):
   - Ref: returns the instance ID
-  - GetAtt: returns the value of a specific attribute, ex: when creating and EBS vol you want to get the AZ of the EC2
+  - GetAtt: returns the value of a specific attribute, ex: when creating and EBS vol you want to get the AZ of the EC2!!
-  - FindInMap: returns a named value from a specific key
+  - FindInMap: returns a value from a specific key!!
   - importValue: import values that are exported in other stacks
   - Condition Functions: if / and / not / or
   - Base64: convert value to base64